 - LEGO Monster 4: This 2009 board game is set at night.
 Players start by using LEGOs to build a graveyard game board.
 Then, they play monster characters and skeletons with the goal of putting four in a row.
 The first person to do that wins the game.
 As an obstacle, you have to watch out for spiders.
 This version came with over 140 Legos.

-- Lego Lava Dragon: As a knight, you are charged with summoning an elusive dragon who lives at the top of the volcano.
+- LEGO Lava Dragon: As a knight, you are charged with summoning an elusive dragon who lives at the top of the volcano when you play this 2010 game.
 One problem: other knights are doing the same, and there's lava that's coming down the volcano.
 You must avoid the lava and block the other knights.
-With the randomness that the game provides, you'll never have two of the same games.
-This version includes over 130 Lego pieces.
+With the randomness that the game provides, you'll never play the exact same game twice.
+This version came with over 130 Lego pieces.

 - LEGO Frog Rush: Young kids loved the 2011 Frog Rush board game.
 Players roll dice to move their frog players across the gameboard in a quest to cross the pond and get back home.
 It's not all smooth pond-hopping, though.
 The frogs have to dodge storks that might swoop them up and eat them for dinner.
 The player who gets the most frogs home wins.

 - LEGO City Alarm: In 2012, LEGO released its City Alarm board game.
 This cops and robbers adventure requires players to be divided into two teams.
 There is a team of thieves and a team of police officers.
 The thieves win if they amass 10 stacks of money before they're all captured.
 The cops win if they corral all the criminals before they collect all the cash.

 - LEGO Legends of Chima: In 2013, the last year that LEGO's board game division produced new unique board games, Legends of Chima was introduced.
 Each player takes on the persona of a warrior, striving to capture regions and collect tokens.